bparanj/crystal/security/webapps/csrf.md

 ### 4. **Vulnerable Endpoint**

 The target website must not be using sufficient CSRF protections on the vulnerable endpoint.
-This typically means the absence of anti-CSRF tokens (also known as CSRF tokens) or improper implementation of such tokens.
+This  means the absence of anti-CSRF tokens (also known as CSRF tokens) or improper implementation of such tokens.

 ### 5. **User Interaction**

 The victim must be induced to perform an action that triggers the malicious request.
-This is typically done through social engineering tactics, such as sending a link via email, embedding the request in an image tag, or using a form submission.
+This is  done through social engineering tactics, such as sending a link via email, embedding the request in an image tag, or using a form submission.

 ### Example Scenario